 This is the first step to resolving your lost Programming Code issue.
 You’ll need to first find the default Programming Code of your Schlage lock, as you’ll need it to reprogram your lock later on.

-You can find your Schlage Lock Programming Code on the front of the user manual—usually printed on a white label.
-If you don’t have the user manual, remove the lock from the door to find the Programming Code—printed on a white label on the back of the keypad assembly.
+You can find your Schlage Lock Programming Code on the front of the user manual—usually printed on a white/yellow label.
+If you don’t have the user manual, remove the lock from the door to find the Programming Code—printed on a white/yellow label on the back of the keypad assembly.

 Next, write down the Programming Code (6 digits) and put the lock back on the door.
-Note that the white label also contains two default User Codes, so be sure you get the right code.
+Note that the label also contains two default User Codes, so be sure you get the right code (see the video below).

 Now, the next thing you want to do is restore factory settings on your lock to override the lost Programming Code.
 Yes, restoring factory settings will erase the current Programming Code and restore the default Programming Code, which you already have.